CascadesCarnivoreProject/Carnassial/README.md

 ### History
 Carnassial is named for [carnassials](https://en.wikipedia.org/wiki/Carnassial) as its function is analogous (though unfortunately it lacks the teeth's self-sharpening properties).

 Carnassial began as a substantial overhaul of Timelapse 2.0 for improved code quality and sufficient flexibility to accomodate typical carnivore studies.
-[Timelapse 2.1](http://saul.cpsc.ucalgary.ca/timelapse/pmwiki.php?n=Main.HomePage) includes several months of the initial Carnassial coding effort but is now diverged
+[Timelapse 2.1](http://saul.cpsc.ucalgary.ca/timelapse/pmwiki.php?n=Main.HomePage) includes several months of the initial Carnassial coding effort but is now diverged.

+### Alternatives
+The need to analyze remote camera data is a common one.
+In addition to Carnassial and Timelapse we're aware of [CPW Photo Warehouse​](http://cpw.state.co.us/learn/Pages/ResearchMammalsSoftware.aspx) and [eMammal](http://emammal.si.edu/).
+Key differences are

+* Carnassial is fully free whilst CPW Photo Warehouse​ requires a Microsoft Access license (and permissions configuration).
+Carnassial is more flexible and smoother in data entry but presently lacks equivalents to CPW's station information, occupancy analysis, and mark recapture analysis.
+[CritterShell](https://github.com/CascadesCarnivoreProject/CritterShell) offers detection and occupancy analysis.
+* Carnassial is readily available.
+Obtaining the eMammal client requires a logon be issued, which can be hard to get.
+* Carnassial and Timelapse are pretty similar.
+As of November 2016 Carnassial carries a few more features and less bugs than Timelapse.

+If you know of others please email carnassialdev@gmail.com to let us know.